rkvst/go-rkvstcommon-api-gen/README.md

-# go-rkvstcommon-api-gen
+# go-datatrails-common-api-gen

-Common public api golang generated code for the RKVST platform
+Common public api golang generated code for the DataTrails platform

 TODO: make this read only for all developer accounts.
 Only the CI/CD will get to push to this